-The White Driver Modules (MOD1 & MOD3) provide drive currents for and monitors health of the white LEDs.
-The Capacitor PCB (PCB3) provides energy storage for the high current pulses supplied to the white LEDs.
+The White Driver Modules (MOD1, MOD3) provide drive currents for and monitor health of the top and bottom white LED layers, respectively.
+The Capacitor PCB (PCB3) provides energy storage for the high current pulses supplied to the white LED layers.

-The Red Driver Module (MOD2) provides drive currents for and monitors health of the red LED's.
+The Red Driver Module (MOD2) provides drive currents for and monitors health of the middle red LED layer.

-The white and red driver module outputs are connected to the flashhead terminal strip (TB1) through ferrites L2 and L3 which provide protection from lightning induced surges and EMI on the flashhead cable.
+The white and red driver module outputs are connected to the Flashhead Terminal Strip (TB1) through Ferrites L2 and L3 which provide protection from lightning induced surges and EMI on the Flashhead cable.

-The Dual Interface PCB (PCB1) provides overall control of the power converter.
-It receives communication from the external controller via connector J2 including mode control and synchronization commands.
-Sent to the controller are alarm reports and fault details.
-The Dual Interface PCB links to the Micro PCB (PCB2B) with control outputs (J04), alarm inputs (J05), and serial communication (J06).
+The Dual Interface PCB (PCB1) provides overall control of the Power Converter.
+It receives communication from the external Controller via connector J2 including synchronization control and mode commands.
+Sent to the Controller are alarm reports and fault details.
+The Dual Interface PCB links to the Micro PCB (PCB2B) with Control Outputs (J04), Inputs and Serial Alarm (J05), communication (J06).
 The Dual Interface PCB has a universal AC input power supply.